UK eyes testing COVID-19 passports at mass gatherings

 LONDON (AP) — Britain is planning to test a series of measures including “coronavirus status certifications” over the coming weeks to see if they can allow people to safely return to mass gatherings at sports arenas, nightclubs and concerts.

-People attending a range of events, including conferences and soccer’s FA Cup, will need to be tested both before and after.
+People attending a range of events this month and in May, including a club night and key FA Cup soccer matches, will need to be tested both before and after.
 The trials will also gather evidence on how ventilation and different approaches to social distancing could enable large events to go ahead.

-Officials are also developing plans to test out COVID-19 passports that are expected to show if a person has received a vaccine, has recently tested negative for the virus, or has some immunity due to having tested positive in the previous six months.
+Officials are also developing plans to test out COVID-19 passports that are expected to show if a person has received a vaccine, has recently tested negative for the virus, or has some immunity due to having had coronavirus in the previous six months.

 The issue of vaccine passports has been a hotly debated topic around the world, including in the United States and Israel.
 The question is how much governments, employers, venues and other places have a right to know about a person’s virus status.
 Many disagree over what the right balance is between a person’s right to medical privacy and the collective right of people in groups not to be infected with a dangerous disease by others.